 Single parenting is hard.
 But you don't have to tell the Villages at Roll Hill neighborhood about it; they already know.
 78.5% of this neighborhood's households are run by single mothers, which is a higher concentration than NeighborhoodScout found in 100.0% of American neighborhoods.
 Further NeighborhoodScout research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.

-In addition, one of the unique characteristics of the Villages at Roll Hill neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.9% of the neighborhoods in America.
+In addition, the Villages at Roll Hill neighborhood stands out for having an average per capita income lower than 99.9% of the neighborhoods in the United States.
 The Villages at Roll Hill neighborhood also has a greater percentage of children living in poverty (74.6%) than found in 99.0% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 From major sales accounts to fast-food workers, sales and service employees are often the backbone of the local economy.
 In the Villages at Roll Hill neighborhood, they truly stand out.
 NeighborhoodScout's exclusive analysis identifies this neighborhood as having a higher percentage of sales and service workers than 99.9% of all American neighborhoods.